google/quiver-dart/README.md

 ## [quiver.collection][]

+`Optional` is a way to represent optional values without allowing [null].

 `Multimap` is an associative collection that maps keys to collections of values. `BiMap` is a bi-directional map and provides an inverse view, allowing lookup of key by value.